All Episodes

 None of it's true.

-No evidence of drone sightings in New Jersey, uh, and there's no safety threat at all, no foreign nexus.
+No evidence of drone sightings in New Jersey, and there's no safety threat at all, no foreign nexus.

 And anyway, I mean, pressed about this, you know, they just continue to stick to the story.

-Now, uh the more the longer this goes on and the lack of urgency they are showing tells me and I was more conv uh it was either two choices to me.
+Now, the longer this goes on and the lack of urgency they are showing tells me, and I was more convinced.

-Either they just don't know anything, which would be the scarier scenario for me, because considering our capabilities as the United States of America and the biggest military power on the face of the earth, you know, I'd like to believe and I'd like to think that we'd be able to figure this out in less than twenty-four hours if you have drones,
+Either they just don't know anything, which would be the scarier scenario for me, because considering our capabilities as the United States of America and the biggest military power on the face of the earth, you know, I'd like to believe and I'd like to think that we'd be able to figure this out in less than 24 hours if you have drones,

 Listen to this.